heeyeon-im/heeyeon-im.github.io/projects.md

 nohead: true
 ---

-# Dynamic perception and motivated actions
+<Dynamic perception and motivated actions> <this would go later with detailed description.

 <details>
 <summary>